Double Digit Growth Continues in 2015

-Reis Services EBITDA (which is earnings (defined as income (loss) from continuing operations) before interest, taxes, depreciation and amortization) was $4,066,000 during the first quarter of 2014, an increase of $789,000, or 24.1%, over the first quarter 2013 amount of $3,277,000.
-This is the Company's 14th consecutive quarterly increase in EBITDA over the prior year's corresponding quarter.
-The Reis Services EBITDA margins were 40.9% and 39.8% for the three months ended March 31, 2014 and 2013, respectively.
-Management uses metrics, such as EBITDA, to monitor and assess the performance of its operating business, Reis Services, and believes it is helpful to investors in understanding the Reis Services business (see below for reconciliations of income from continuing operations to EBITDA and Adjusted EBITDA for the Reis Services segment and on a consolidated basis).
+Reis Services EBITDA was $4,594,000 during the first quarter of 2015, an increase of $528,000, or 13.0%, over the first quarter 2014 amount of $4,066,000.
+This is the Company's 18th consecutive quarterly increase in Reis Services EBITDA over the prior year's corresponding quarter.
+The Reis Services EBITDA margins were 41.3% and 40.9% for the three months ended March 31, 2015 and 2014, respectively.
+Management uses metrics, such as EBITDA, to monitor and assess the performance of its operating business, Reis Services, and believes it is helpful to investors in understanding the Reis Services business (see below for definitions and reconciliations of income from continuing operations to EBITDA and Adjusted EBITDA for the Reis Services segment and on a consolidated basis).

 Financial and Operational Highlights